Get An In-Home Evaluation

 Rectangle Created with Sketch.

+It get’s confusing, but deposits and down payments are two very different things to consider in any real estate transaction.
 Although both require saving, they occur at different times during the transaction.
-Let’s look at what these terms mean and what you need to know.
+Let’s look at what these terms mean and what you need to know and when.

 Deposit